vadimdemedes/reconciled/readme.md

 ```

+## What is this for?

+React itself doesn't require a certain environment to run.
+In simple terms, it only manages components and updates.
+Then, renderer takes representation of this component tree and displays it somewhere.
+For example, every React app in the browser uses [react-dom](https://github.com/facebook/react/tree/master/packages/react-dom) renderer. [react-native](https://github.com/facebook/react-native) lets you build mobile native apps with React.
+[Ink](https://github.com/vadimdemedes/ink) renders your React app in the terminal.
+There's even [react-360](https://github.com/facebook/react-360) renderer for building VR apps.

+Custom React renderers let you render React apps anywhere you want, as long as you can build a custom renderer for it.
+This is where `reconciled` comes in.
+There's not a lot of documentation around building custom renderers, so I extracted all my knowledge of building them for [Ink](https://github.com/vadimdemedes/ink) into a simple-to-use module.
+Enjoy.

 ## API

 ### reconciled(config)

 Create a reconciler with the specified config for your custom renderering.
 Returns a [reconciler](#reconciler) object.
+Reconciler is a set of methods that let you synchronize React's state with your custom output (see example above).

 #### config